dizhaung/ironvas_EventsToAMQP/README.md

-ironvas
+ironvas EventsToAMQP
 =======
-ironvas is a *highly experimental* integration of Open Vulnerability Assessment System ([OpenVAS] [1]) into a MAP-Infrastructure and the CLEARER project Infrastructure [CLEARER Project][2].
+ironvas EventsToAMQP is a *highly experimental* integration of Open Vulnerability Assessment System ([OpenVAS] [1]) into a MAP-Infrastructure and the CLEARER project Infrastructure [CLEARER Project][2].
 The integration aims to share security related informations (vulnerabilities detected by OpenVAS) with other network components in the [TNC architecture] [3] via IF-MAP and CLEARER.
-Currently this version only works with in CLEARER defined event pojos.
+This version only works with the ironevents project here on trustathsh github.

 [![Build Status](https://travis-ci.org/trustathsh/ironvas.png)](https://travis-ci.org/trustathsh/ironvas)

-ironvas consists of two elements:
+ironvas EventsToAMQP consists of two elements:

 * One part - the "publisher" - simply fetches the latest scan reports stored in an OpenVAS server, converts them into IF-MAP metadata and/or AMQP